A skeletal model for 2d conformal AQFTs: Localization of at Cauchy morphisms

 that commutes up to the displayed natural isomorphisms.
 In this diagram equivalences of orthogonal categories are labeled by $\sim$.
 The symbol $\epsilon$ denotes the counit of the reflective localization $D\dashv i$ from Proposition \ref{prop:reflectivelocalization} and $L : \ovr{\CLoc_2} \stackrel{\sim}{\longrightarrow} \ovr{\CC_2}\stackrel{D}{\longrightarrow} \ovr{\CC_2^D}$ is the orthogonal localization functor that is obtained by choosing any quasi-inverse of the equivalence $\ovr{\CC_2} \stackrel{\sim}{\longrightarrow} \ovr{\CLoc_2}$. \end{theo}

 We conclude this section by describing the orthogonal category $\ovr{\CC_2^{D,\skl}}$ more explicitly.
 By definition, this category has only two objects, the Minkowski spacetime $\Mi$ and the flat cylinder $\Cy$.
 Using similar arguments as in the proof of Proposition \ref{prop:reflectivelocalization}, we can also describe the corresponding Hom-sets.
+Denote by $\Embb^+(\bbR)$ the set of orientation preserving embeddings of $\bbR$ into itself.
 For the endomorphisms of Minkowski spacetime, we find a bijection